manojo/staged-fold-fusion/README.md

 downloaded this project before this date, and are updating, make sure you do the same for the LMS dependency as well (i.e. publish-local the latest version).

+Update (7 september 2015): You no longer need to publish-local!

 Important Files
 ===============